modofunjs/modofun/README.md

 exports.user = app
 ```

 Which responds with a 400 error if the request doesn't match the expected function arity.

+When in `function` mode, all functions can be automatically checked for the correct number of parameters with the `checkArity` option.
+In that case, all functions are expected to declare the additional `requestData` argument in the functions definition.

 ## Specification